Who is eligible for equity release?

-The main eligibility criteria for an equity release lifetime mortgage is as follows:
+The main eligibility criteria for a lifetime mortgage (the most popular for equity release) are as follows:

 - You or the youngest homeowner must be at least 55 years of age

-- You should own a property located in the UK
+- You must own a property within the UK

 - Your property must be worth at least £70,000

-In addition to these 3 main requirements, the type of property you own will also be taken into consideration to ensure it meets with the companies’ lending criteria.
+In addition to these three main requirements, a lender will also consider the type of property you own to ensure it meets with their eligibility criteria.

-How your age can affect your eligibility for equity release
+Does my age affect my eligibility for equity release?

-One of the main deciding factors for qualifying for equity release is your age.
-As the loan is repaid when you die or move into care, the lender is taking a greater risk with younger applicants, as they expect it to take longer for the loan to be repaid.
-Therefore the older you are, the more you can borrow.
+Age is one of the main deciding factors in whether or not you will qualify for equity release.
+That’s because the loan is repaid when you die or move into residential care.
+So, the lender is taking a greater risk with younger applicants, as it is likely to take longer for the loan to be repaid.
+Therefore, the older you are, the more you can typically borrow.

-To illustrate how age can impact the amount of equity you can release, here as some examples by age and property value.
+To illustrate how age can impact the amount of equity you can release, here are some examples by age and property value.

 *If you're viewing this page on a mobile phone, scroll right to see the full table.